busbud/devops-challenge-apps/README.md

 web <=> api <=> db
 ```

-The folders `web` and `app` respectively describe how to install and run each app.
+The folders `web` and `api` respectively describe how to install and run each app.